MirandaHawks/music-visualizer/README.md

 To use, clone the repo and add an MP3 of your choice to the directory.
 Then go into visualizer.js and change "loadSound('lungs.mp3')" on line 4 to the path of your mp3.

+You'll also need to run a local server to serve the mp3 -- I just used the command python -m SimpleHTTPServer 8000